prometheus/alertmanager/docs/configuration.md

 # How long to wait before sending a notification again if it has already
 # been sent successfully for an alert.
 (Usually ~3h or more).
-# Note that this parameter is implicitly bound by AlertManager's data
+# Note that this parameter is implicitly bound by Alertmanager's
-# retention configuration.
+# `--data.retention` configuration flag.
 Notifications will be resent after either
 # repeat_interval or the data retention period have passed, whichever
 # occurs first.
 [ repeat_interval: <duration> | default = 4h ]